Walt Barnes: Acting career

 Tiring of small roles and seeing opportunities overseas, Barnes was one of the many American actors who moved to Italy in the early 1960s.
-Kirk Douglas recommended him for a role in his The Vikings television spinoff Tales of the Vikings that was filmed for Douglas's production company in Germany.
-From 1960 to 1969, he was first active in pirate movies, then Karl May film adaptations and Spaghetti Westerns.
+Kirk Douglas recommended him for a role in his The Vikings television spin-off Tales of the Vikings that was filmed for Douglas's production company in Germany.
+From 1960 to 1969, he was first active in pirate movies, then Karl May film adaptations and spaghetti Westerns.

 Barnes returned to the United States in 1969 and appeared in more films and television series, which included The High Chaparral.
-His friendship with Clint Eastwood on Rawhide later led him to several roles in Eastwood's films.
-He retired from acting in 1987 and became increasingly ill due to his diabetes.
-Barnes died on January 6, 1998.
-He was the father of German former actress Lara Wendel, who was born Daniela Barnes.
+His friendship with Clint Eastwood on Rawhide later led him to several roles in Eastwood's films, including Bronco Billy.